CIP Unbiased Index

 Our research focused in two areas: First, the source of the alpha.
 Without understanding why alpha is produced, confidence that the performance would be repeated in the future would be low.
 Second, our research team set out to test various factors in an effort to identify those that avoided or mitigated the influence of other biases that may creep into the process.

 CIP research has identified a number of sources of alpha that are systemic to the process and repeatable.
 The CIP Unbiased Strategy uses a series of factors based on extensive research into the risk and return characteristics introduced.
-The end result is a strategy that our research shows captures the alpha potential in the universe of large cap equity securities.
+The end result is a strategy which we believe captures the alpha potential in the universe of large cap equity securities.